-Greenspace, parks, or other open space shall use appropriate planning to incorporate the resources with culturally appropriate protection and management criteria as determined through consultation with the affiliated Tribes.
+Greenspace, parks, or other open space shall use appropriate planning to incorporate the resources with culturally appropriate protection and management criteria.
 Permanent conservation easements or other interests in real property shall be created with culturally appropriate management criteria for the purposes of preserving or utilizing the resources or places.